This module will provide an overview of key issues and debates associated with the production and evaluation of research for practice in social care.

 The School of Social Work Care and Community has worked closely with some of the key local statutory and independent employers in the development of this module.
 The learning from this module can be used to requirements for continuing professional development and continuing education.

-Under the School of Social Work, Care and Community’s Centre for CPD portfolio, this module can be completed as standalone or towards the Postgraduate Diploma in Professional Development and Practice.
+Under the School of Social Work, Care and Community’s Centre for CPD portfolio, this module can be completed as standalone or towards the Masters in Professional Development and Practice.

 You can contact the Student Fees and Funding Team via phone, email, or post.
 If you are on the campus you can call into The 'i', for advice.